Alicia-MJ/RL-Anxiety-MathPsy-ICCC/README.md

 Currently a scientific paper is in preparation, but you can see the [poster](.Poster_MAIN_2024.pdf) and [abstract](https://www.main2024.org/abstracts) of the work presented at MAIN.

-## Experiment Notebook
+## Experiment's Notebook

 A Google Colab Notebook includes the simulations made for the thesis project.
+It has text with brief explanations in spanish and english as well.

 See [Notebook.ipynb](./Notebook.ipynb) for more information.